charmaineee03/Projects/README.md

 # Projects
-Collection of projects utilising several softwares such as Excel, R, Python, Tableu etc.
+Hello!
+Welcome to my collection of personal projects utilising several softwares such as Excel, R, Python, Tableu etc.